-Union Market is Getting a Huge New Co-Living Building
+Union Market Is Getting a Huge New Co-Living Building

 The co-living apartments will range from two to four bedrooms, and come furnished.
 Their residents will be able to sign leases as short as three months.
 Another feature: The co-living residents are allowed to move to any one of Quarters’ other properties in the U.S. and Europe without breaking their lease.
 Quarters says they have an average 96-percent occupancy rate across their other properties; their two New York buildings are currently full.

 The Highline is the first Quarters location in DC and their largest in the United States.
 It’s the company’s first location anywhere with a mix of both co-living and traditional apartments.
 The Highline is also W5 Group’s first project in DC.
-Sidelsky says the developer was attracted to the Union Market District because “it’s the neighborhood that has everything you could want,” including proximity to metro and Union Station, and “it’s cool and hip.”
+Sidelsky says they were attracted to the Union Market District because “it’s the neighborhood that has everything you could want,” including proximity to metro and Union Station, and “it’s cool and hip.”
 He says they’re also looking for opportunities in NoMa, Shaw, and Navy Yard.

 It’s not only a third of the apartments at the Highline that are now undergoing a revamp.
 Sidelsky says they’re also swapping out the existing lobby furniture for higher-end decor from sources such as Restoration Hardware and B&B Italia.
 A lot of the already-installed light fixtures are coming down now, too.
 Sidelsky says they’ll also add more color to the communal areas—he shows me a palette of deep blue and soft shades of aqua and blush, inspired in part by the Hoxton hotel chain—in an effort to make the building feel homier.

-Note: *This article has been updated to identify W5 Group as a real-estate investor.
-They were previously mischaracterized as a developer.